About my Journey

 It was hard, it was heavy at times but as soon as I did look in, and was willing to follow spiritual teachings everything started to change in my life for the better.

-Sikhism is what's left of the original teachings of Guru Nanak (circa 1469 - 1675) and followed by His successors the 9 Sikh Gurus.
-These Gurus taught Light & Sound Yoga, aka Surat Shabda Yoga.
+Sikhism is what's left of the original teachings of Guru Nanak (circa 1469 - 1675), whom His teachings were continued by 9 other Sikh Gurus.
+These Gurus taught Light & Sound Yoga, (aka) Surat Shabda Yoga.

-I learned Kabbalah and Harmonyum healing, palmistry and numerology with another teacher.
+I also learned Kabbalah and Harmonyum healing, palmistry reading and numerology with another teacher.

-These teachings gave me a foundation I needed in spirituality to promote more integrity, more truth, guidelines to live by, and increase my state of awareness, determination of action, surrendering degrees of ego.
+These teachings gave me a foundation I needed in spirituality to promote more integrity, more truth, guidelines to live by, and increase my state of awareness, I developed a determination of action, and with surrendering degrees of my ego.